 6. Financial & Long-term Planning Q&A

-The Angel Guardians group meets a few times a year.
-These meeting are not only for parents and siblings, but also extended family members, neighbors or friends who are involved in the care of an adult with AS.
+These groups meet a few times a year.
+These meetings are not only for parents and siblings, but also extended family members, neighbors or friends who are involved in the care of an adult with AS.

 Watch a video to learn about the program.

-• Work toward making plans for long-term care for your sibling with AS
+- Work toward making plans for long-term care for your loved one